Aegis Boardroom

 The question is whether you're going to figure it out alone, or with someone who's already built the infrastructure and can configure it for your reality.

-If only 29% of SMEs using generative AI have applied it to core operations, that means the overwhelming majority of your competitors have not either.
-Right now, moving on this puts you ahead.
-In 18 months, not moving on it puts you behind.
-MIT's Project NANDA research found 95% of organizations that deployed generative AI saw zero measurable P&L impact.
+If only 29% of SMEs using generative AI report using it in core operations, many competitors have not operationalized it either.
+Right now, moving with discipline can create an advantage.
+Fortune's coverage of MIT's Project NANDA research said only about 5% of enterprise generative-AI pilots achieved rapid revenue acceleration, while the vast majority stalled or delivered little to no measurable P&L impact.
 That is not a reason to skip AI.
 It is a reason to start with strategy instead of tools.

 The window is open.
-But it won't stay open.
+It is worth using it deliberately.

 Book a Strategy Call